Covid-19 Match day Operations plan

 · Spectators can also enter the lower bar by the steps to purchase drinks, but entry will be monitored so that capacity is not exceeded.

-As stated previously, extra toilets are placed at the Cole Warren End of the ground by the grounds mans shed and at the steps end of the Elphinstone Road end.
+As stated previously, if capacity above 400 is allowed, extra toilets are placed at the Cole Warren End of the ground by the grounds mans shed and at the steps end of the Elphinstone Road end.
 This will reduce queues at the front of the ground at half time

-All toilets must have hand soap dispensers on the walls and the entrance monitored to avoid overcrowding.
+All toilets must have hand soap dispensers and hand gel and the entrance monitored to avoid overcrowding.

 5. PA and Communications